Standing up for White Ribbon Day

 “Flintshire has fully supported this cause for many years.
 Talking to young people and explaining the issues is just one of the ways to spread message the.
 Wearing a white ribbon is another great way to show support.”

-Councillor Bernie Attridge, Deputy Leader of Flintshire County Council, and the White Ribbon Campaign Ambassador for Flintshire said:
+Councillor Bernie Attridge, Deputy Leader of Flintshire County Council, added:

-The campaign www.whiteribboncampaign.co.uk invites people to pledge their support.
+The campaign White Ribbon Campaign invites people to pledge their support.

 For further information please contact the Community Safety Partnership on 01352 702590.